 - Etching a number into it: A laser beam can etch a tiny identification number into a stone in a way that does not show unless you're looking for it with a high-magnification lens.

 If a jeweler switches out your stone while doing repairs, these tests can let you know that the diamond in your ring after the repair is not the same one that you took in.
 If your ring is stolen and it turns up at a jewelry store, this certification tells police whose diamond it is.

 Even when no one calls the police, and a diamond thief is successful in selling the loot, it's seldom much of a success.
 While one must assume that some big-time thieves have black market connections that will let them sell a huge diamond for huge payback, most thieves have to settle for the small-time fences (receivers of stolen goods) that pay nowhere near what a diamond is really worth.
 In 1979, when New York City police recovered $50,000 worth of stolen diamonds from a fence, it turned out he'd paid the thief $200 for the stones.
 And the thief was turned in by one of the many jewelers he'd approached when he was looking for a buyer.
 For your everyday thief, stealing a diamond hardly seems worth the effort.

-To learn more about diamonds and thieves, look over the links on the next page.
+To learn more about diamonds and thieves, look over the links below.